-A row of large stainless fermentation tanks at a Kenyan brewery with cooling jackets and sample valves
+A row of large stainless fermentation tanks at a brewery with cooling jackets and sample valves

 Industries / Alcohol & Distilling